MattWass/Project-3-matt-wass/README.md

   ![alt text](image-10.png)

   - After further update and troubleshooting of my project, additional testing has been done to receive the "play again? (y/n):" message as seen below.
 This addition is a much more user friendly way of restarting the game.
 The expectation was for players to be given the opportunity to have another game of battleships.
-With this now displayimg after the winner has been determined, that actual outcome is relative to the expected outcome.
+With this now displaying after the winner has been determined, that actual outcome is relative to the expected outcome.

   ![alt text](image-11.png)